liuxinren456852/lag/lastools-patched/bin/las2las_README.txt

 the value in their return_number field and stores surviving points compressed to out.laz.

->> las2las -i in.laz -o out.las -clip_scan_angle_above 15
+>> las2las -i in.laz -o out.las -drop_scan_angle_above 15

-clips all points of compressed in.laz whose scan angle is above 15 or below -15 and stores surviving points compressed to out.laz.
+drops all points of compressed in.laz whose scan angle is above 15 or below -15 and stores surviving points compressed to out.laz.

->> las2las -i in.las -o out.las -clip_intensity_below 1000 -remove_extra
+>> las2las -i in.las -o out.las -drop_intensity_below 1000 -remove_extra

-clips all points of in.las whose intensity is below 1000 and stores surviving points to out.las. in addition any additional user data after the LAS header or after the VLR block are stripped from the file.
+drops all points of in.las whose intensity is below 1000 and stores surviving points to out.las. in addition any additional user data after the LAS header or after the VLR block are stripped from the file.